 It’s a solid best practise to have TempDB files stored in separate drive, away from your C: drive.
 This is because TempDB can grow very large, very quickly (within minutes);

-This script will give you a quick view of data or log growth events on a SQL Server instance.
-I occasionally use this to check what’s been growing on unmonitored instances.
+This post contains a script to show database and log file growth events on a SQL Server instance.
+I often find a need to use this script to check what databases have been growing on unmonitored SQL Servers.